wygulmage/xmobar/readme.md

 - Aliases to UnsafeStdinReader
 - Displays any text received by xmobar on its standard input.
 - Will not do anything to the text received.
 This means you can pass dynamic actions via stdin.
-Be careful to remove tags from dynamic text that you pipe-thru to xmobar's standard input, e.g. window's title.
-There is no way to escape the tags, i.e. you can't print a literal `<action>` tag as a text on xmobar.
+Be careful to escape (using `<raw=…>`) or remove tags from dynamic text that you pipe-thru to xmobar's standard input, e.g. window's title.
 - Sample usage: send to xmobar's stdin the list of your workspaces enclosed by actions tags that switches the workspaces to be able to switch workspaces by clicking on xmobar: